Powers (comics): Undercover (Powers Bureau, #1–6)

 Newly brought on as Federal agents, Walker goes undercover to try and infiltrate a criminal organization breeding powers babies.
 Pilgrim is exposed to the Power who is supplying the syndicate with semen, and learns that she is pregnant.

 Icons (Powers Bureau, #7–12)

 Agents Pilgrim and Walker travel to Hollywood to investigate the death of several powers and uncover one of the darkest secrets of American superpower history.

 All the New Powers (Powers Vol. 4, #1–6)

-Walker and Pilgrim are now faced with the most difficult decision they've ever had to make.
-Plus: the discovery of a power no one has ever seen before.
+Walker and Pilgrim are now faced with the most difficult decision they've ever had to make, including the discovery of a power no one has ever seen before.

-The Best Ever (Powers Vol. 4, #7–8, The Best Ever Graphic Novel)
+The Best Ever (Powers Vol. 4, #7–8, graphic novel)

 Spanning decades and genres while hearkening back to its earliest origins, the story of superhero turned homicide detective Christian Walker comes to a fantastic conclusion.
-An original graphic novel that incorporates issues #7 and #8 of Powers, Vol. 4.
+An original graphic novel incorporates issues #7 and 8 of Powers, Vol. 4.

+Powers 25 (Powers Vol. 5)

+Special homicide officer Detective Kutter and her new partner Moebius Moon track a series of unsolvable powers murders under the watchful eyes of Captains Deena Pilgrim and Enki Sunrise.